Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules

 \ARTICLEAUTHORS{ \AUTHOR{L. Jeff Hong} \AFF{Department of Industrial and Systems Engineering, University of Minnesota, Minneapolis, MN 55455, U.S., \EMAIL{lhong@umn.edu}} \AUTHOR{Weihuan Huang} \AFF{School of Management \& Engineering, Nanjing University, Nanjing 210093, China, \EMAIL{hwh@nju.edu.cn}} \AUTHOR{Jiheng Zhang, Xiaowei Zhang} \AFF{Department of Industrial Engineering and Decision Analytics, Hong Kong University of Science and Technology, Clear Water Bay, Hong Kong SAR, \EMAIL{jiheng@ust.hk}, \EMAIL{xiaoweiz@ust.hk}} }

-\ABSTRACT{Staffing rules serve as an essential management tool in service industries to attain target service levels.
-Traditionally, the square-root safety rule, based on the Poisson arrival assumption, has been commonly used.
-However, empirical findings suggest that arrival processes often exhibit an ``over-dispersion'' phenomenon, in which the variance of the arrival exceeds the mean.
-In this paper, we develop a new doubly stochastic Poisson process model to capture a significant dispersion scaling law, known as Taylor's law, showing that the variance is a power function of the mean.
-We further examine how over-dispersion affects staffing, providing a closed-form staffing formula to ensure a desired service level.
-Interestingly, the additional staffing level beyond the nominal load is a power function of the nominal load, with the power exponent lying between $1/2$ (the square-root safety rule) and $1$ (the linear safety rule), depending on the degree of over-dispersion.
-Extensive numerical experiments with both simulated and real arrival data show that our proposed model and staffing rules significantly outperform various alternatives. }
+\ABSTRACT{ Staffing rules are an essential management tool in service industries for meeting target service levels.
+The square-root safety rule, based on the Poisson arrival assumption, has been commonly used.
+However, empirical findings suggest that arrivals often exhibit ``over-dispersion'', meaning that the variance exceeds the mean.
+In this paper, we develop a new doubly stochastic Poisson process model that captures two key features of over-dispersed arrivals: (i) Taylor's law, which links the variance to the mean through a power-law relationship, and (ii) temporal correlation decay, where the correlation between arrival counts in disjoint time intervals decreases as the time gap grows.
+Using this model, we study how over-dispersion affects staffing and derive a closed-form staffing formula to ensure a desired service level.
+Our formula shows that the safety level grows as a power of the nominal load.
+The exponent lies between $1/2$ (the square-root safety rule) and $1$ (the linear safety rule).
+It depends on the degree of over-dispersion, and it implies that Taylor's law is the dominant factor in determining staffing levels in heavy traffic.
+Extensive numerical experiments with both simulated and real arrival data show that our model and staffing rules significantly outperform various alternatives. }

 \KEYWORDS{over-dispersion; Taylor's law; doubly stochastic Poisson process; staffing rule}